 Natural gas’s volatility

-On November 22, 2017, natural gas active futures settled at $3.059 per MMBtu.
-ETFs like the United States Natural Gas Fund LP (UNG), the ProShares Ultra Bloomberg Natural Gas (BOIL), and the First Trust ISE-Revere Natural Gas ETF (FCG) could see weakness because of their direct relationship with natural gas prices if the energy commodity falls below the $3 level.
+On November 30, 2017, natural gas active futures closed at $3.025 per MMBtu.
+ETFs that track natural gas like the United States Natural Gas Fund LP (UNG), the ProShares Ultra Bloomberg Natural Gas (BOIL), and the First Trust ISE-Revere Natural Gas ETF (FCG) may fall if natural gas prices slip below the $3 level.

 Follow our Energy and Power page for important updates on natural gas prices.